junjuew/junjuew.github.io/_includes/sched.md

 <section class="thirteen columns" markdown="1">

-# Meet with Me
+# Reach Out to Me

-You can schedule a meeting with me [here](https://calendly.com/junjuew).
+The best ways to reach out to me are [LinkedIn](https://www.linkedin.com/in/junjue-jay-wang/) messages or emails to junjuewang01 at gmail dot com.

 </section>